A/N: Alright so basically this is just season four being written from Audrey's POV. Hope you like it. Review please!

 "Richie, why are you doing this to dad?"
 I asked.
 "Can't you just back off."

 "You know that if you go to that protest at Lockheed, it's going to hurt him."

 "Whatever it takes to stop what he's doing," Richard said.
-I shake my head at him.
+I shook my head at him.
 I really don't know where we went wrong with him.

 Not even a minute later, Jack was calling my phone again.
-I ignore it and answer my father's question about which meetings we can move in order to get back to D.C. tonight.
-I finally answer.
+I ignored it and answered my father's question about which meetings we could move in order to get back to D.C. tonight.
+I finally answered.